-- 6.62 The Government is highly suspicious of any proselytising of Muslims by non-Muslims and intimidation is rife [41b] (p38), in particular against Baha'is and evangelical Christians.
-[3c] [4l] (p3) - 6.63 The Government does not ensure the right of citizens to change or renounce their religious faith.
+- 19.07 The Government is highly suspicious of any proselytising of Muslims by non-Muslims and intimidation is rife [41b] (p38), in particular against Baha'is and evangelical Christians.
+[3c] [4l] (p3) - 19.08 The Government does not ensure the right of citizens to change or renounce their religious faith.
 Apostasy, specifically conversion from Islam, can be punishable by death.
 [3c] [4l] (p3) The Government frequently charged members of religious minorities with crimes such as "confronting the regime" and apostasy, and conducted trials in these cases in the same manner as threats to national security.
-[4m] (p7) [41b] (p38) - 6.64 According to the United States Committee for Refugees and Immigrants (USCRI) survey 2002 religious minorities, whose numbers have dwindled, remain particularly vulnerable.
-In August 2001, the UN Human Rights Commission's special representative on Iran reported that the number of individuals belonging to ethnic and religious minorities emigrating from Iran was estimated to be in the tens of thousands annually.
-[35a] (p5) - 6.65 According to the Annual Report of the United States Commission on International Religious Freedom dated 2 May 2005 which covered the period from May 2004-April 2005:
+[4m] (p7) [41b] (p38) - 19.09 According to the Annual Report of the United States Commission on International Religious Freedom dated 2 May 2005 which covered the period from May 2004-April 2005: